Home Grown & Brewed

 The farm and brewery have cultivated a community of sorts – a welcome respite from the polished stainless chill of industrial-scale commercial breweries.
 We showed up for Maple Fest last spring (hey, if you’ve got all-wheel drive, could you park up here?) and followed a little boy down the muddy gravel drive.
 Kitted out with a knapsack, canteen, bush hat and boots, he was ready for adventure.
 Later in the day, we saw him at the bonfire, feeding sticks to keep it going.

 David has known Keegan’s family for years and keeps going back to watch his progress, and for the beer, too.
-The saisons, and the pale ales, and the special farmhouse brews, like Keegan’s Cellar Illuminations Blackberry Farmhouse Ale, debuting at the anniversary party.
+The saisons, and the pale ales, and the special farmhouse brews, like Keegan’s Cellar Illuminations Blackberry Farmhouse Ale, making its debut at the anniversary party.
 To David, Turtleback Ridge is a neighborhood gathering place.
 Where bird walks, old-time jams, and dark sky parties are all part of the package.

 Holly Hill will be part of the package too, come June 1 (2024), when our Culinary Director and Executive Chef Tyler McNabb ventures north to serve Kentucky farm-fresh fare at Turtleback Ridge’s 4th Anniversary Party.
 Chef Tyler’s still working up his menu but it’s guaranteed to be hyper-local and may even include a few ingredients from Turtleback Ridge itself.